Thread Brow Lift in Scottsdale, AZ 85260

 “The brow is one of the most anatomically nuanced areas to thread.
 I rely on the specific vector geometry from my advanced thread lifting training — not generic patterns.
 And if a patient's anatomy tells me they need a surgical consultation instead, that is the conversation we have.”

 Dr. Natalya Borakowski, NMD is the founder of Desert Bloom Skincare in Scottsdale, AZ.
-She has practiced aesthetic medicine for 17 years and holds a Naturopathic Doctorate from Southwest College of Naturopathic Medicine.
 Her clinical practice centers on thread-based facial lifting, neurotoxin protocols, and non-surgical facial refinement.
 Learn more about Dr. Borakowski

 Frequently asked questions

 How much does a thread brow lift cost?
-At Desert Bloom, the thread brow lift is $1,800, including the pre-procedure assessment, local anesthetic, threading, and aftercare.
+At Desert Bloom, the thread brow lift is $1,800 — flat.
+This covers the pre-procedure assessment, local anesthetic, threading, and post-procedure check.
 The required Botox or Dysport visit is billed separately.
+Financing is available with Affirm, Cherry, and Care Credit; the monthly payment will vary by purchase amount and customer credit rating.

 Do thread brow lifts actually work?
 Yes — for the right candidate.
 A well-performed PDO brow lift achieves measurable elevation of the eyebrows (typically 2–5 mm in appropriate candidates) and progressive collagen improvement.
 The result is subtler than surgery and not permanent; for surgical-level change, an endoscopic brow lift consultation is the better starting point.